Allotments are available to everybody. There are approximately 240 plots spread over the following six sites throughout the borough:

 Applying for an allotment

-To add your name to the allotments waiting list please complete our online form
+For information about allotments and lettings or to add your name to the allotments waiting list please complete our online form.

 Allotment Dos and Don'ts

 - Keep the plot cultivated at all times and free from weeds and in a clean and tidy condition.